akshitagupta04/academic-projects/helper-robo/README.md

 ## Project Context
 This project was designed during the 6th semester of the undergraduate program in the 2019–2020 academic year.
 Due to the COVID-19 pandemic, college laboratories were closed and access to certain hardware components was restricted.
 As a result, the project could not be fully assembled, and a single combined program for the complete system could not be implemented.

-However, most of the planned project components were interfaced with Arduino UNO R3 and tested individually using separate programs.
+However, most of the planned project components were interfaced with Arduino UNO R3, combined into a single program and tested individually using separate programs.
 The final system integration described in the project documentation is based on the intended design and planned assembly of all components.

 ---